MDAnalysis/UserGuide/doc/source/contributing.rst

 Your pull request is then sent to the repository maintainers.
 After this, the following happens:

     #.
-A suite of tests are run on your code with the tools `Travis`_, `Appveyor`_ and `cover?`_.
+A :ref:`suite of tests are run on your code <continuous-integration>` with the tools :ref:`travis`, :ref:`appveyor` and :ref:`codecov`.
 If they fail, please fix your pull request by pushing updates to it.
     #.
 Developers will ask questions and comment in the pull request.
 You may be asked to make changes.
     #.
 When everything looks good, a core developer will merge your code into the ``develop`` branch of MDAnalysis.
 Your code will be in the next release.

 If you need to make changes to your code, you can do so on your local repository as you did before.
 Committing and pushing the changes will  update your pull request and restart the automated tests.

-.. _`testing builds on Windows`: https://ci.appveyor.com/project/orbeckst/mdanalysis
+.. _working-with-mdanalysis-docs:

 Working with the documentation
 ==============================

-MDAnalysis documentation is written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ and built using `Sphinx`_.
+MDAnalysis documentation is written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ ("rst" or "reST") and built using `Sphinx`_.
 The
 Sphinx Documentation has an excellent `introduction to reST
 <http://sphinx.pocoo.org/rest.html>`__.

 MDAnalysis maintains two kinds of documentation:

-    #.
-This user guide: a map of how MDAnalysis works, combined with tutorial-like overviews of specific topics (such as the analyses)
+    #. `This user guide <https://www.mdanalysis.org/UserGuide/>`__: a map of how MDAnalysis works, combined with tutorial-like overviews of specific topics (such as the analyses)

-    #.
-The docstrings in the code itself.
-These are meant to provide a clear explanation of the usage of individual classes and functions.
+    #. `The documentation generated from the code itself <https://www.mdanalysis.org/docs/>`__.
+Largely built from code docstrings, these are meant to provide a clear explanation of the usage of individual classes and functions.
 They often include technical or historical information such as in which version the function was added, or deprecation notices.

 ---------------------------
 Working with the user guide